Jenny Badger Sultan: Biography

 During this time I realized that the inner world of dreams, visions, symbols and feeling states was the most compelling subject matter for me to express in painting.
 I joined with other artists to exhibit at the Unicorn Gallery, and was a part of several shows of Visionary Art, including "Twenty-two Visionaries" at the San Francisco Art Festival in 1969.
 Henry Sultan, an artist who became my lifelong partner and husband, and I began to teach together using our personal approaches to accessing interior material.
 We called our classes and workshops "New Techniques in Visionary Art."

-Since 1998 we have been able to travel to places which have added to the rich cultural and archetypal imagery that is so nourishing--Malta, Nepal, Egypt, Turkey and Spain.
+Since 1998 we have been able to travel to places which have added to the rich cultural and archetypal imagery that is so nourishing--Malta, Nepal, Egypt, Turkey, Spain, and India.

 The Unicorn Gallery, on Fillmore Street near Sacramento, was run by Arnold and Joyce Bernhardt from about 1968-1972.
 Arnold and Joyce were very unique and principled people.
 They were followers of Science of Mind and knew a lot about astrology and other occult matters.
 They ran the gallery not as a money-making enterprise, but as a public service, to offer a place for “visionary” artists to show their work and people to see it.
 There were regular shows and many kinds of other events at the gallery--full-moon meditations, group visualizations, and dream-sharing.
 It was a gathering place for like-minded artists in an underground movement that has never been recognized by the art establishment.
 I am very grateful to Arnold and Joyce for what they gave to us during this time.

-I am so grateful to Chris Wayan, artist, dreamer, and webmaster, for making this website a reality.
+I am so grateful to Chris Wayan, artist, dreamer, and editor of the World Dream Bank, for making this website a reality.
 His encouragement, insights, and technical expertise were what I needed to manifest something I’d only thought about for a long time.